DallanQ/castles_of_burgundy/QA.md

 > Obviously castles are the only option for these regions but, does the rule apply that you can only place one castle tile per region, unless you get the knowledge tile allowing multiple buildings of the same type?

-No, this rules only apply for buildings (beig tiles).The term "Building" only referes to the brown tiles.
+No, this rules only apply for buildings (beig tiles).The term "Building" only referred to the brown tiles.
 That specific knowledge tile does nothing for castles.

 [board-post-bonus-tile-in-special-edition](https://boardgamegeek.com/thread/3031425/board-post-bonus-tile-in-special-edition)